Whether chasing MLS Cup titles or porch pirates, Sounders forward Will Bruin won’t go down without a fight

 Few players can “poach” goals off loose or misplayed balls in the box quite the way veteran Sounders forward Will Bruin has made his career doing.

-Bruin was at it again last Monday, launching an historic Sounders comeback in the 75th minute of the Western Conference Final against Minnesota United by drilling a bouncing, previously-blocked ball into the back of the net.
+Bruin was at it again last Monday, launching an historic Sounders comeback in the 75th minute of the Western Conference Final against Minnesota United by drilling a bouncing, previously blocked ball into the back of the net.
 But Bruin isn’t quite as tolerant of poaching by others; as a would-be porch-pirate discovered when he tried to make off with a planned Christmas gift just delivered to Bruin’s driveway two days before the Minnesota game.

 Within seconds, Bruin, who was alerted to the thief’s presence by a motion detector and an Apple watch monitor, bolted outside and chased him down.